-What is gas pain?
+What is gas pain and bloating?

 What are the signs of excess gas?

-You’re experiencing an excess of gas in your digestive system if you notice:
+You may be experiencing an excess of gas in your digestive system if you notice:

-- Passing gas (flatulence)
+- Excessive passing gas (flatulence)

 - Pain, cramps, or a feeling of pressure or knotting in your abdomen